Fleckism/SecurityPlus/Information Security Roles.md

 - Preventive: the control acts to eliminate or reduce the likelihood that an attack will succeed.
 A preventive control operates before an attack can take place.
 - Detective:  The control may not prevent or deter access, but it will identify and record any attempted or successful intrusion. i.e. logs
 - Corrective:  The control acts to eliminate or reduce the impact of an intrusion event.
 A corrective control is used after an attack. i.e. backup system
+- Physical
+- Deterrent
+- ?Operational enforced by a person

 Other types of controls are, Physical, i.e. alarms, gateways, locks, security.
 Deterrent(not physical or logically preventive), i.e. signs and warnings of legal penalties